CoinifySoftware/node-rabbitmq/README.md

 for more information.

 ## Failed Messages
-As described in the retry, all failed messages will end up in the `_failed` queue.
-We can then consume then and manually re-enqueue the messages we want to retry by using the functions below.
+As described in the section about retry, all failed messages will end up in the `_failed` queue.
+We can then consume them and manually re-enqueue the messages to a specified queue we want to retry by using the functions below.

 ### `#registerFailedMessageConsumer(consumeFn, options={})`

-_Registers a function for consuming a task or event from the queue of failed jobs_
+_Registers a function for consuming a task or event from the queue of failed messages_
 ```js
 const consumerTag = await coinifyRabbit.registerFailedMessageConsumer(async(context, message) => {
   // Resolve to ACK task, removing it from the queue